jaytaylor/shipbuilder/CLIENT.md

     [apps:]destroy -a[application-name]

 Destroy the app with the name `name`.
+This permanently and irreversibly deletes the application configuration, the base container image, and all prior releases archived on S3.

 __config:list__